neenaoffline/porkbun-terraform-provider/README.md

 > **Note:** This project was generated entirely by AI using [pi-coder](https://github.com/mariozechner/pi-coder) and Claude Opus 4.
 It has been reviewed by a human.

+I created this provider on December 18, 2025 because none of the existing Porkbun Terraform providers were working for me.
+Rather than debugging someone else's code, I decided to generate a fresh implementation from scratch.

 [![Tests](https://github.com/neena/terraform-provider-porkbun/actions/workflows/test.yml/badge.svg)](https://github.com/neena/terraform-provider-porkbun/actions/workflows/test.yml)
 [![Release](https://github.com/neena/terraform-provider-porkbun/actions/workflows/release.yml/badge.svg)](https://github.com/neena/terraform-provider-porkbun/actions/workflows/release.yml)